 Potato Upgrade: Sweet Potatoes

 Sweet potatoes are a rich source of fiber, essential vitamins and minerals, and antioxidants such as beta-carotene, chlorogenic acid, and coumarins.
-Compared to white potatoes, sweet potatoes boast more fiber, have a lower glycemic-index, and contain far more nutrients, including vitamin A.
+As compared to white potatoes, sweet potatoes boast a lower glycemic index and more fiber, not to mention far more nutrients, including vitamin A.

 Unlike other sources of beta-carotene (carrots, leafy greens, cantaloupe), orange-fleshed sweet potatoes have been shown to have a superior ability to increase blood levels of vitamin A. This is because sweet potatoes contain the highly bioavailable variety of beta-carotene.